Bugigio/Amazon/README.md

 As you can see there is non shopping cart because we thought it in another and simplified way.

 # CSS Pages
-Going into "Stili" you will find all the css pages we created for the relative PHP pages:
+Going into the folder "Stili" you will find all the css pages we created for the relative PHP pages:
 - account.css: linked to account.php;
 - cambiaPassword.css: linked to cambiaPassword.css;
 - shop.css: linked to (film, libri, sport, tecnologia, vestiti).php;